IndiaProjects2024/IndiaExchange/README.md

 Stocks with Expiration Time: For Example, If an investor invest in FMCG Products and they may incur losses if the product was not sold before the expiry day in the shop or market.
 We will publish products with expiration timeline in all the sectors.

 NSE and BSE listed companies will be supported technically to migrate to India Exchange model easily.

 India Exchange model will provide Balance Sheet and Key Metrics of a company in real time to traders with help of Stock Market Automation using Robotics and AI.

-We expect to go live in coming days.
+We may expect to go live in coming days.